-We bought a huge roll of kraft paper ($40 maybe) ripped the paper into uneven sections (Larger ones or it’ll take forever), then crumpled them a bit.
-We bought a wall paper tray and poured in some Polyacrylic (I think we used Semi-gloss) and dipped the sections in one at a time and layer them on the counters, wrapping them underneath when necessary and layering them a little on top of each other.You want each piece good and wet, but not soggy so work with one piece at a time and don’t throw a whole bunch of pieces in the liquid at once or it makes a big mess and they start to tear when you take them out.
+We took out the sink and bought a huge roll of kraft paper.
+Then we ripped a whole lot if it into uneven sections (Larger ones or it will take forever to apply), then crumpled them up in a ball.
+We bought a drywall mud tray and poured in some Polycrylic and dipped the sections in one at a time and layered them on the counters.
+When we reached an edge, we would wrap it underneath.You want each piece good and wet, but not soggy.
+We learned it was easier to work with one piece at a time and not to throw a whole bunch of pieces in the liquid at once or it makes a big mess, and they start to tear when you take them out.